-It is the best thing to have hot miso soup in the winter season with the beef bowl.
+It is the best thing to have hot miso soup in the winter season with a beef bowl.
 Every beef bowl restaurant in Japan takes less than 10 minutes in rush-hour to prepare meals for customers.
-It is really crowed during lunch time because they are usually full of salarymen.
+It is really crowded during lunchtime because they are usually full of salarymen.
 Fast food restaurants in Japan have often saved my life because it is cheap than other family restaurants.
 Furthermore, fast food restaurants are open for 24 hours or until late at night (around 3 AM).
 Thus, you will be able to find cheap and quickly served meals whenever you feel hungry.

-Yoshinoya is one of the most well known fast food restaurant in Japan.
+Yoshinoya is one of the most well-known fast-food restaurants in Japan.
 Yoshinoya first opened in 1899 at a fish market in Tokyo.
 It grew to a chain of over 1,200 restaurants in Japan.
 This means you will be able to find a Yoshinoya restaurant at almost every corner street in Japan, and they are open 24 hours!

-In addition, they have a breakfast set and a dinner set in their menu, but the selling time is limited each day.
+In addition, they have a breakfast set and a dinner set on their menu, but the selling time is limited each day.
 They serve the breakfast set in the morning from 4 AM until 11 AM, and they serve the dinner set in the afternoon from 3 PM until 12 AM.
-You can see more of the menu from Youshinoya on this website.
+You can see more of the menu from Yoshinoya on this website.

-The breakfast sets usually consist of rice, hot miso soup, fish, mentaiko (Pollock roe), raw egg, natto (fermented soybeans) and seaweed.
-There is also another choice as for which miso soup you would like, which is either miso soup with pork and vegetables (とん汁 ton shi ru) or clam miso soup (しじみ汁 shi ji mi shi ru).
-There is also the option to add a ‘special miso soup’ for an extra couple of yen, when you order the set meal.
-The dinner sets usually have rice, meat, fish, miso soup and pickles.
+The breakfast sets usually consist of rice, hot miso soup, fish, mentaiko (Pollock roe), raw egg, natto (fermented soybeans), and seaweed.
+There is also another choice as for which miso soup you would like, which is either miso soup with pork and vegetables (とん汁 ton shiru) or clam miso soup (しじみ汁 shijimi shiru).
+There is also the option to add a ‘special miso soup’ for an extra couple of yen when you order the set meal.
+The dinner sets usually have rice, meat, fish, miso soup, and pickles.
 The dinner sets have more kilocalories than the breakfast sets.
-Even though breakfast is the most important meal of the day, everyone still needs energy at the end of the day to compensate for energy lost during the day.
+Even though breakfast is the most important meal of the day, everyone still needs energy at the end of the day to compensate for the energy lost during the day.

 Some menu items can be ordered for takeaway.
 My recommendation from their menu is the beef bowl with spicy sauce, extra green onions, and an egg.
 Green onion goes very well with beef and rice, with juice from the egg yolk.
 Eating green onions with beef is the best part of this meal, you have to try it at least one, or twice.
 There are also breakfast sets available on the menu.
 The price starts from 290 yen up to 450 yen.
 The breakfast sets usually consist of rice, hot miso soup, grilled salmon, raw egg, fried egg, natto (fermented soybeans), kimchi, pickles and seaweed.
 Matsuya also has curry rice in the menu too.
 Matsuya’s curry rice is another must-try on the list because the premium ingredients make the curry soup deliciously full-flavored.